williamwutq/game_HappyHex/README.md

 start button.
 The [settings](#Settings-Page) and color [theme](#Themes-Page) can be changed through the launcher, which enhances the game experience for the player.
 In addition, [Easter Eggs](#Easter-Eggs) can also be activated with the launcher.

 The launcher use an adjustable window, and all components contained in the window are dynamically resizable.
-That said, there is a minimum size limination of the game window, because otherwise the game cannot show all of its content.
-The limination is currently `400 * 400` pixels.
+That said, there is a minimum size limitation of the game window, because otherwise the game cannot show all of its content.
+The limitation is currently `400 * 400` pixels.

 The launcher has the following pages:
 #### Main Page